 My current goal is to remain within the marketing world in some capacity as I settle in to this incredible new city and enjoy being rooted in one place for awhile.
 I am beautifully in over my head and every day I am trying to have patience with myself and my circumstances.
 All that aside though, the most exciting thing to come out of this season has been a blazing desire for a second-era career change in the next two to three years.
 It is a direction that is full of risk.
 It will involve going back to school, taking on student loans again (something I’ve said over and over that I’d avoid), diving deep into difficult subject matter, building my own business, and more.
 I see a long road stretched out before me and every step of the process feels exciting and full of purpose and possibility.
 It’s a path that never occurred to me up until this point and now that I see it, so much of my life is taking on a new meaning in the light of it.

 Faith is filled with the unexpected.
 From what I’ve seen of God thus far in my life, I know this to be true: he brings us from ruin to redemption and transforms our brokenness into beauty.
 I am grateful.
 Undone, in fact.
 I have finally started to see how some of my past experiences and pain have prepared me for the good that awaits, and it’s one of the best feelings I’ve ever known.
 When we’re in the middle of the hurricane we question everything.
 But the questions are not meant to be “How can there be a God that allows this?” or “What can I do to stay safe?”
 The questions we might ask instead are “Is there a gift in the midst of this?” and “Is there an opportunity to grow stronger?”
-I’ve finally found what I’m meant to do with the time I’m given.
+I’ve finally found what I’m meant to do with the time I’m given — well, in my immediate future, at least.
 H. Norman Wright once spoke of this type of searching: “I have learned that if you follow your tears, you will find your heart.
 If you find your heart, you will find what is dear to God.
 And if you find what is dear to God, you will find the answer to how you should live your life.”
 I want this for all my searching friends.
 The road is long and arduous, but the pursuit is everything.

 When I turned 27 last year, I knew it would be a year of welcoming risk and holding fast to faith.
 They are lifelong themes I hope to keep close and carry forward as this chapter comes to a close.
 Now 28, my goals are centered on finding healing and accepting love.
 I have yet to take my biggest risks and learn my hardest lessons.
 I can feel it in my bones: This is a season of receiving, the next one will be of giving.